-Figure 49.
-Select the objects to Figure 50.
-Drag a move into group.

-Figure 50.
-Drag and Drop on new Figure 51.
-Objects placed in new group group

 Figure 52.
+Select the objects to Figure 53.
+Drag and Drop on new Figure 54.
+Objects placed in new move into group. group group

+Figure 55.
 The Change Group dialog

-Figure 53.
+Figure 56.
 The Group drop-down

 8.5.
 Floors

 Floors are used in PyroSim to quickly apply clipping filters to the scene to only show a portion of the model.
 They are also used to initialize the properties of drawing tools so that they draw at the proper Z location.